authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 good sending practices."

-If you use an explicit whitelist, a site may want to list the minimum requirements, and the method of applying to be listed.
+If you use an explicit whitelist, a site may want to list the minimum requirements, and the method of applying to be whitelisted.
 Similarly, a provider may wish to state what type of activity will revoke the decision to display logos previously approved.
-A

 ## For users:

-BIMI is not meant to instill additional trust in messages, and this is important to make this known to your users.
+BIMI is not meant to instill additional trust in messages, and it is important to make this known to your users.
 All messages, even those with logos, should still be treated with (mild) skepticism, and any action regarding the message should still be individually evaluated.
 It’s possible for a site that has a high trust value to become compromised and send fraudulent